-Once you have read this guide, you will better understand all the options you have available to you and make a more informed purchasing decision.
+Once you have read this guide, you will better understand all of the options you have available, and will be able to make a more informed purchasing decision.

 Should you have any questions, contact us or leave a comment below and we will gladly answer them for you.

 Why should you listen to us?